 PEGI – 12

-Another World was the first of Eric Chahi’s two most well known games; the other being Heart of Darkness.
-Eric Chahi’s most recognizable work is yet another reason why I believe there is not only been a danger of over-emphasis on story in video games today, but there has been as far back as the fourth generation of gaming.
+Another World was the first of Eric Chahi’s two most well-known games; the other being Heart of Darkness.
+Eric Chahi’s most recognizable work is yet another reason why I believe there is not only been a danger of over-emphasis on the story in video games today, but there has been as far back as the fourth generation of gaming.
 Maybe one day, I may find a game that Eric Chahi was involved in that has enough emphasis put on gameplay, but after playing Another World, I feel my search continues.

 Graphics – 8/10

 The biggest and most worthwhile talking point of this game for me is most definitely the game’s visuals.
 Whist below par from a graphical perspective, even for the time, the effort put into the game’s conceptual design is staggering.
 Especially at the time, it was unlike anything that had ever been seen in any video game.
 Today, it’s also clear to see how many developers drew inspiration from it; for example, the element of two moons illuminating the sky would later be seen again in Dark Cloud, and the element of having to swing to and fro from a cage would be seen again in Final Fantasy IX to name but a few.
-It’s use of cinematic techniques would also go on to inspire the creation of many future classics, such as Final Fantasy VII and Metal Gear Solid 2.
+Its the use of cinematic techniques would also go on to inspire the creation of many future classics, such as Final Fantasy VII and Metal Gear Solid 2.

 Gameplay – 5/10

 Sadly, like Murdered: Soul Suspect for example, where innovation wasn’t found was in gameplay.
 By that token, it just seems like too much of a fleeting and repetitive experience, and nothing like what it could have potentially been.
-The most positive thing I can say about the gameplay is that there is at least some basis in legitimate challenge, as it can sometimes require some lateral thinking to progress through.
+The most positive thing I can say about the gameplay is that there is at least some basis in the legitimate challenge, as it can sometimes require some lateral thinking to progress through.

 Controls – 8/10

-What I found puzzling was how unresponsive the controls are, even in the 20th anniversary edition.
+What I found puzzling was how unresponsive the controls are, even in the 20th-anniversary edition.
 Like Heart of Darkness, it can add quite a lot of unnecessary frustration at times to a game, which is already inherently difficult.
 I’ve found the same problem in games that people consider classics, such as the original Castlevania and Mega Man.
 Hard games should at least have responsive controls to make them as legitimate a challenge as possible, in my opinion.

 Lifespan – 1/10